- What are Lectins by Dr. Gundry?

 These are examples of nightshade vegetables.
 Those plants’ seeds and skins also contain a lot of Lectin.

 - Eggplant and

 When you remove fruit from the tree, you’re taking it forcibly, and it’s likely to contain some ‘defensive Lectins.’

-However, they may only be available at health food stores; simply ask for (or look for) Southern Europe Buffalo Milk, Goat’s Milk, or Cow’s Milk on the labels.
+However, they may only be available at health food stores; simply ask for (or look for) Southern European buffalo milk, goat milk, or cow milk on the labels.

-In Dr Gundry’s Plant Paradox Diet, he has mentioned these and more than these foods which you can have on a daily basis to go on an efficient Lectin-Free Diet.
+In Dr. Gundry’s Plant Paradox Diet, he has mentioned these and more foods that you can have on a daily basis to go on an efficient lectin-free diet.

-The best thing about this plant paradox diet list is that they are very easily available in the supermarkets near you.
+The best part about this plant paradox diet list is that you can find it in your local supermarket.